Salamat Datang – Welcome in Malay!

 You have Chinese, Hindus, Muslims, traditional, modern and all people living harmoniously in here.
 Is this not a good confluence?

 It was the year of 2007.
-While I was planning my return from Japan to india, I noticed about a long weekend holidays.
+While I was planning my return from Japan to India, I noticed a long weekend holiday.
 Since this was a knee-jerk action, I did not take any visa from India.

 But, leant that its easy for Indian’s to visit Malaysia on transit.
 All you need is a confirmed return ticket out of Malaysia.
 So, you can safely enter Malaysia without any visa.
 Once you enter the Immigration, you can go to the special counter where they issue transit visas for Indians.
 Maximum number of days you can stay with this type of transit visa is 120 hrs or 5 days.
 If you produce the Immigration officers with the confirmed flight return ticket, you will be issued with this visa.
 And more interesting news is, they do not charge any fees for this.